harverutland/transfer_learning_influent_COD_mecAD_injection_variation/README.md

   - A **transfer model** is initialized from a pretrained model and further trained on the same target subset.
 - Both models are evaluated on the **same holdout split** of the target dataset.

-To avoid bias from monotonic trial trends (e.g. data quality changing over time), randomized sampling and splitting are used.
+To avoid bias from monotonic trial trends (e.g. data quality changing over time), randomised sampling and splitting are used.

 ---